The impact of the Large Magellanic Cloud on dark matter direct detection signals: Simulations

 To find the possible positions for the Sun in the simulations that match the observed Sun-LMC geometry, we could impose a set of constraints on the angular coordinates of both the position and velocity vectors of the LMC analogues as seen from the Solar position in the simulation.
 However, the position and velocity vectors of the LMC analogues can change rapidly when the satellite is close to its pericentric approach.
 Thus, a better criterion for finding the Sun's position and the orientation of its orbital plane in the simulations is to ensure that the orbital plane of the LMC analogue makes the same angle with the Sun's orbital plane as in observations.

 We therefore proceed as follows to match the observed Sun-LMC geometry in the simulations.
 First, we choose a stellar disk orientation by requiring that the angle between the angular momentum of the stellar disk and the orbital angular momentum of the LMC analogue, ${\bf L}_{\rm LMC}^{\rm sim}$, is the same as the observed MW-LMC pair.
 As seen in figure~\ref{fig: geometry}, the LMC's orbital angular momentum inferred from observations is nearly perpendicular to the angular momentum of the stellar disk.
 Hence, we can vary the latter on nearly a full circle, resulting in multiple allowed stellar disk orientations for the simulated MW analogue.
 In particular, given the direction of ${\bf L}_{\rm LMC}^{\rm sim}$, we numerically solve for the direction of the disk's angular momentum by varying one of its angular coordinates every $10^\circ$, and finding the other angular coordinate such that it matches the observed MW-LMC orientation.
 Due to this sampling, the number of the allowed disk orientations we find varies from $\sim 20$ to over 30, depending on the MW-LMC analogue.
 Notice that these disk orientations are not necessarily aligned with the actual stellar disk of the MW analogue, but we consider them since they match the observed MW-LMC geometry, which is important for our study.

-As shown in refs.~\cite{Bozorgnia:2016ogo} and \cite{Schaller:2016uot}, we do not expect the stellar disk to have a significant effect on the local DM distribution\footnote{We note that a number of Auriga halos have a small DM component rotating with the stellar disk due to accretion events~\cite{Gomez:2017yzr}, but those halos are not part of our MW-LMC analogue sample.}.
+Previous studies using the EAGLE and APOSTLE simulations show that the stellar disk does not have a significant effect on the local DM velocity distribution~\cite{Bozorgnia:2016ogo, Schaller:2016uot}.
+However, using idealized simulations refs.~\cite{Petersen:2016vck, Donaldson:2021byu} find that the presence of the stellar disk and its non-axisymmetric evolution lead to secular processes, which can boost the local DM velocity distribution.
+We note that a number of Auriga halos have a small DM component rotating with the stellar disk due to accretion events~\cite{Gomez:2017yzr}, but those halos are not part of our MW-LMC analogue sample.

 In the next step, we find the Sun's position with respect to the center of the MW analogue for each allowed disk orientation by requiring that the angles between the LMC's orbital angular momentum and the Sun's position and velocity vectors are as close as possible to the observed values.
 From these first two steps, we obtain the position and velocity vectors of the Sun for each allowed disk orientation.
 Therefore, for each halo we obtain multiple allowed positions for the Sun, due to the multiple allowed disk orientations.
 In section~\ref{sec: halo integrals}, we will study how the MW-LMC interaction signatures vary depending on these Sun’s positions.